Reaching for the phone is its own barrier at the start line.

 The wrist is one doorway into Beginary.
 Here is the rest of the loop it mirrors from your phone.

-One button between you and started.
+One question between you and started.

 Too big to start?
 Break it down.